dingmaotu/gsql_client/README.md

 ## Introduction

 If you are using TigerGraph, you probably know that there are only one way to remotely execute your GSQL scripts: gql_client.jar.
-This jar is an interactive console.
-You can not programmatic access to GSQL server (until 2.4 TigerGraph introduces JDBC based access).
+This jar is an interactive console and you can not programmatically access GSQL server (until 2.4 TigerGraph introduces JDBC based access).
 But we love Python, right?

 So here we are: a Python version of gsql_client, removing all interactive features. gsql_client.jar